-My aunt Gale sent me this recipe in my Christmas card last year.
-I’d forgotten about it until I pulled out the cards from last year and there it was.
-I’m not sure how far back it goes but it’s the one my mom, grandmother and great grandmother made.
+My aunt Gale sent me this recipe in my Christmas card a few years ago.
+I’m not sure how far back it goes but it’s the same Gingersnap recipe my mom, grandmother and great grandmother made.
 Retro recipes are the best.
 They’re usually uncomplicated and have survived the test of time.
 No weird ingredients like quinoa or gluten free almond flour.
 Just good old fashioned regular stuff like flour, eggs and molasses.

 Jump to Recipe

 I don’t bake a lot of cookies.
 Not because I don’t like them but because I’d eat them all.
 This Gingersnap Cookie recipe is kind of a lazy alternative to making gingerbread men.
 No rolling out or cutting.
 Just roll into balls, dip in sugar and bake.
 While they cook they get a crackly top and glisten with the crystals of sugar.
 And that smell…..reminds me of childhood.